DELF A1 speaking test

 The whole oral production is on 25 points.
 It is a quarter of the total mark of DELF A1 which is on 100.
 Each other skill (listening, reading, writing) is also on 25 points.
-To get the diploma, you must have 50/100 minimum and get 5/25 at each skill.
+To get the diploma, you must have 50/100 minimum and get a minimum of 5/25 at each skill.
 If you get under 5 at one skill, it is a eliminatory mark even if you get 50/100 minimum at all.
 For example, if you get a total mark of 56/100 but you have 4/25 at one skill, you are eliminated. and you do not get the diploma.

 The first part is the guided conversation (entretien dirigé).
 It lasts about one minute.
 Here, you have to answer to the examiner’s questions about you, your family, what you like and do not like or your activities.
 For example: “Comment vous vous appelez ?”
 (That means: “What is your name?”)
 “Quelle est votre nationalité ?”
 (That means: “What is your nationality?”) etc. This part is on 5 points on the 25 points of the DELF A1 oral production.
 The assessment criteria for this part is “Peut se présenter et parler de soi en répondant à des questions simples, lentement et clairement formulées.”.
 That means “Can introduce himself and talking about him by answering simple questions slowly and clearly asked.”.
 To get more information and advices about this part: